JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

       1. Click on the settings wheel (next to the scheme chooser), then click "Import Scheme" and choose "IntelliJ Code Style.xml".
       2. Select the IntelliJ configuration file `config/IntelliJ Code Style.xml`.
       3. Click "OK".
-   4. Go to File -> Settings -> Checkstyle -> Configuration File:
+   4. Go to File -> Settings -> Other Settings -> Checkstyle -> Configuration File:
       1. Import the CheckStyle configuration file by clicking the [+] button
       2. For the description provide e.g. "CheckStyle"
       3. Click "Browse" and choose `config/checkstyle/checkstyle.xml`